-STATE OF NEW YORK

-DEPARTMENT OF STATE
+STATE OF NEW YORK DEPARTMENT OF STATE

-ALBANY, July 20, 1970 PURSUANT to the provisions of section one of article nineteen of the Constitution of the State of New York, and section seventy-one of the Election Law, notice is hereby given that the following proposed amendments numbers one to sixteen inclusive to the Constitution of the State of New York is referred to the legislature to be chosen at the next general election of Members of Assembly in this State to be held on the third day of November, nineteen hundred seventy.
+ALBANY, July 20, 1970 PURSUANT to the provisions of section one of article nineteen of the Constitution of the State of New York, and section seventy-one of the Election Law, notice is hereby given that the following proposed amendments numbers proposed amendments numbers one to sixteen inclusive to the Constitution of the State of New York is referred to the legislature proposed to be chosen at the next general election of Members of Assembly in this State to be held on the third day of November, nineteen hundred seventy.

-JOHN P. LOMENZO,

-Secretary of State
+JOHN P. LOMENZO, Secretary of State

-PROPOSED AMENDMENT

-NUMBER ONE
+PROPOSED AMENDMENT NUMBER ONE

-CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY Proposing an amendment to subdivision b of section four of article six of the constitution, in relation to the hearing of appeals by the respective appellate divisions b.
-The appellate divisions of the supreme court are continued.
+CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY

+Proposing an amendment to sub-division b of section four of article six of the constitution, in relation to the hearing of ap-peals by the respective appellate divisions b.
+The appellate divisions of the supreme court are continued, and shall consist of seven justices of the supreme court in each of the first and second departments, and five justices in each of the other departments.
+In each appellate division, [four] three justices shall constitute a quorum, and the con-currence of [three] two shall be necessary to a decision.
+No more than [five] three justices shall sit in any case.

 Section 1.
-Resolved (if the Assembly concur), That subdivision b of section four of article six of the constitution be amended to read as follows:
+Resolved (if the As sembly concur), That subdivision b of section four of article six of the constitution be amended to read as follows: